GeneralBots/AzureADPasswordReset.gbapp/README.md

 **DISCLAIMER**: **This is an experimental package - Use it at your own risk.**

-According to Dan Kershaw, the only way to reset an user's password programaticaly is to use changePassword within user context that has the Directory.AccessAsUser.All permission.
+According to Dan Kershaw - MSFT, the only way to reset an user's password programaticaly is to use changePassword within user context that has the Directory.AccessAsUser.All permission.
+The solution provides an administrative bot session which allows an admistrator, with sufficient privilegies, to generate a token and persist it to the bot database.
+Then, with the initial administrative setup done, any user will be able to talk to the bot to reset their password, just providing their e-mail and confirming a SMS code received on the registered mobile phone on the Azure AD profile.

 [Dan Kershaw – MSFT](https://stackoverflow.com/questions/44313884/insufficient-privileges-for-password-reset)